Mauitron/Void-Vault/README.md

           but it is very much intentional.
 Void Vault does not work like a normal password manager, and I want to be super clear on the points I feel are important.
-I find that explaining new things in multiple and slightly different ways, increases the chance that people will remember and understand.
+I find that explaining new things in multiple but slightly different ways increases the chance that people will remember and understand.

 ## What makes Void Vault different?